roshiajin-kunai/sakkamade.github.io/_posts/witches/2021-02-24-witches-intro.md

 I have hated her.
-Afore I happened upon her, _I_ was the one whom commend a genius, the one upon whom surroundings rested their  gazes of esteem, she was the existence I did not wish to recognise.
+Afore I happened upon her, _I_ was the one whom commend a genius, the one upon whom surroundings rested their  gazes of esteem, she was an existence I did not wish to recognise.
 I had to deposit farther and farther an effort, so to not to succumb to her.
 Contrast in talents, however, was not filled by an effort.
 I dared her often times, however each and every of them had ended in my defeat.
 I was far too powerless before the enormous force.
-Nevertheless, what truly annoyed me had been not  that she was a "Genius."
+Nevertheless, what truly annoyed me had not been   that she was a "Genius."

 "It was a fair match."